guochen-code/Hands-on-Machine-Learning/llm_neuron_and_layer.md

 ## `nn.Linear(nin, nout)` in One Line

 It stores `nout` weight vectors of length `nin`, stacked as rows into a `(nout, nin)` matrix, then computes `x @ W.T + b` — giving you all `nout` dot products at once.

+input:        (3,)        ← 1 sample, 3 features

+each neuron:  (3,)        ← one weight per feature, produces 1 scalar

+weight matrix (4,3)       ← 4 neurons stacked, each row is one neuron

+output:       (4,)        ← one scalar per neuron

+Neuron shape = (nin,) — forced by input, one weight per feature Layer weight shape = (nout, nin) — just nout neurons stacked as rows Layer output shape = (nout,) — one scalar per neuron

+The number of neurons is purely your design choice.
+It controls how many different "summaries" of the input you want.
+The input dimension is forced by your data.
+Everything else is just a consequence of those two numbers.